schen24wm/chgden/README.md

 > {system}\_{source}\_P{plottingCell}\_F{dataFromSupercell}\_{plottingGridSize}

-Here, {system} is the name of the system. "-NeCore" indicates this density is calculated using a Ne-core pseudopotential.
+Here, {system} is the name of the system.
+(In Cu, "-NeCore" is appended to indicate that the density is calculated using a Ne-core pseudopotential, to distinguish from the Ar-core results which are mentioned in the paper but not included here.)

 {source} is QMC (for AFQMC densities) or DFT (for DFT dense-K-grid densities).